-- Have an effective system for the reporting of hazards found by employees in their workplace. - Ensure all reported hazards are dealt with expediently and efficiently. - Check that appropriate action has been taken following receipt of a hazard report. - Train employees to verbally report the following circumstances immediately: - Discovery of a fire. - Ineffective, defective or missing guards. - Damaged or ineffective personal protective equipment or clothing. - Faulty equipment that cannot be operated safely. - Insufficient training or information to carry out their work safely. - Spillage of a hazardous substance. - Accidents, incidents or potential dangerous occurrences.
+- Have an effective system for the reporting of hazards found by employees in their workplace (including site activities). - Ensure all reported hazards are dealt with expediently and efficiently. - Check that appropriate action has been taken following receipt of a hazard report. - Train employees to verbally report the following circumstances immediately: - Discovery of a fire. - o Ineffective, defective or missing guards. - Damaged or ineffective personal protective equipment (PPE) or clothing. - o Faulty equipment that cannot be operated safely. - o Insufficient training or information to carry out their work safely. - Spillage of a hazardous substance. - o Accidents, incidents or potential dangerous occurrences.